Esthenia-collaboration/rfswarm-docker/README_TEMPLATE.md

 # RFSWARM-DOCKER
 ## Why? [![why rfswarm](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)]

-> In quality assurance filed, it's appears like an evidence that performance tests are critical to increase confidance about software resilience, sclability or to identify likely bottleneck for instance.
+> In quality assurance field, it's appears like an evidence that performance tests are critical to increase confidance about software resilience, sclability or to identify likely bottleneck for instance.
 > Despite those evidence, performances tests are not systematically implemented in software developpement cycle, on the contrary most of the time they aren't even present in test heritage.
 Why that?
 > One of the reason might be that performance tests are a specific test type which require a specific vocabulary, kwoledge and environnement dependecy.
 In addition, most performance test softwares require time to get into, and to become confortable with the software
 > Finally ,performance testing requires graphical representation of the relevant metrics measured during testing, to facilitate result's interpretation.